tsani/jerrington.me/drafts/2023-03-25-generators-continuations-streams.md

     go n [] (* ? *)
 ```

-But calling `go` right away at the end of `enumerate_assignments` can't be correct anymore.
+Calling `go` right away at the end of `enumerate_assignments` can't be correct anymore.
 This
 will return the first item of the sequence, and then we'll have no way to call the stored
 continuation to get the next one!